taw00/element-rpm/README.md

   - Note, Leap is a bear to build for and may be behind in versions.

 Alternative builds:
-* **Flatpak:** OpenSUSE Leap and EL8(RHEL/CentOS) folks can use the Element-team supplied Flatpak: <https://flathub.org/apps/details/im.riot.Riot> Ideally, we'd have reasonably current native builds available for Leap and RHEL/CentOS, but alas.
+* **Flatpak:** OpenSUSE Leap and EL8(RHEL/CentOS) folks can use the Flatpak: <https://flathub.org/apps/details/im.riot.Riot> Ideally, we'd have reasonably current native builds available for Leap and RHEL/CentOS, but alas.
 Using a Flatpak (or, for that matter, a Snap or an AppImage) is a brute-force solution, but it is a solution.

 <!--
 Unsuccessful and Struggling builds: